e-clearing-net/OCHP/OCHP.md

  * While the Provider ID must be assigned by a central issuing authority, each provider with an assigned Provider ID can chose the eMA Instance within the above mentioned rules freely.
+ * It is strongly recommended to use the Type-ID `C` as the first character of the nine character instance to conform to the eMI3 EMAID standard.
+   See the example above.

 ###### Backward Compatibility